jon-jacky/home/computing.md

   design resonated with me and was a big influence on both Clojure and Datomic ...

-  A Lisp program is defined in terms of the interpretation of its core data structures, rather than by a syntax over characters. ...
-The conversion of character streams into data is handled by separate functions of the reader. ... the standard data structures and library are of signficant utility and reusability.
-This is in stark contrast to the common tendency to design a bespoke interface and types for every problem.

-  The separation of the data read/print system from compilation/evaluation has tremendous utility ...
-It serves as a human readable, text-stream- compatible serialization format.
-This makes the language data structure literals a first (and often winning) candidate for coniguration  files, program data storage formats and interprocess wire protocols.
-Data structure literals are a big win.
-There is a significant difference in the comprehensibility of a data literal vs the set of language instructions that might construct that same data.
-Furthermore, instructions are parochial to language functions whereas data structure literals are not.
-Data structure literals allow different programming languages to meet at a place of commonality. ...
-Table 1 enumerates the core data format of Clojure (including lists, vectors, maps of key/value pairs, and sets).
-Note that the reader can produce those data structures given that text *without invoking the compiler/interpreter*. ...

-  ...
+  I decided I wanted programming with maps (and vectors and sets) in Clojure to be as first-class and native feeling as programming with lists had always been in Lisp. ...
+In addition to the map read/print support, Clojure has a large functional standard library for dealing with maps ...

+  Keywords are also an integral part of the 'just use maps' story. ...
+  As distinct from symbols, which are resolved to bindings during evaluation,  keywords always evaluate to themselves ...
+Thus keywords are the preferred  first-class attribute names: keys in information maps. ...
 Being data, a keyword (or any other data literal) can be read from a file or be directly entered by a user or travel over wires without compilation or reference to any codebase.

   These facilities make Clojure a good language for information programming.
 Specifically, they make it easier to write context- independent, generic, loosely coupled information processing programs that can be driven by data.
 Keys and maps are first-class values not encoded in specific program types, readable from text without specific program code, and can be produced by different languages.
 This is the way that large, loosely coupled programs that interoperate over wires are constructed ..."

+  On *code as data* and *read/print*, here is a bit more explanation that this paper does not quite spell out:
-  (I think he means that many programming languages do not provide  built- in readers or writers for the data structures you can create in that language, instead you must write custom code.
-In contrast, Lisps already provide code for this.
-In fact a Lisp program source code is itself just an instance of one of these Lisp data structures -- a list -- for which a reader is provided, which can be used by any program.
-This is in contrast to many programming languages where reading their source code involves a special purpose parser and data structure which are not generally useful for application programming.)
+  Many programming languages do not provide built- in readers or writers for the data structures you can create in that language, instead you must tediously write your own custom code.
+In those languages, the compiler/interpreter even reads the program source code itself using special purpose parsers and data structures which are not generally available or useful for application programming.
+In contrast, a Lisp program source code is itself just an instance of a Lisp data structure -- a list -- for which a literal text representation is defined, and a reader and writer are provided, which can all be  used by any program.

-  "It is common to conflate any intractive language prompt with a REPL, but ... one aspect of supporting REPL-driven development is that there are no language semantics in Clojure associated with files or modules.
-While it is possible to compile and load files, the effect of such loading is always as if executing each contained expression sequentially.

-  A final important characteristic of Lisps is that they omit a baked-in higher-level programming model, be that object-orientation, category theory, a logic system etc, and any static checking system built thereupon. ...
-It was a design objective of Clojure to both stay out of your way and give you enough by default that a larger built-in model was not necessary for getting common programming tasks done."

-  Compare these excerpts, but also the full linked article, to comments on Emacs Love Tale, below at [8 Apr 2019](#8-Apr-2019) (then scroll down), and also to Tim Berners-Lee's comments on the Principal  of Least Power at [7 Sep 2021](#7-Sep-2021), and also to Ron Garret on Lisp S-expressions at [9 Feb 2019](#9-Feb-2019).
+  In his Clojure Lisp, Hickey extends this power and convenience to several other data structures,  most notably maps of key/value pairs.

+  For more on *code as data* and *read/print*, see Ron Garret on Lisp lists at [9 Feb 2019](#9-Feb-2019) and Tim Berners-Lee on the Principal of Least Power at [7 Sep 2021](#7-Sep-2021).
+On the tedium of reading and writing data structures in some languages, see *TeMPOraL* at [21 Oct 2021](#21-Oct-2021).
+On the Lisp REPL, see comments by *sillysaurusx* and *emacsuser31* at [8 Apr 2019](#8-Apr-2019) (then scroll down).

 13 Feb 2022  <a name="13-Feb-2022"></a>